 Estrogen is needed for bone formation, which is why women have a great risk of osteoporosis following menopause.
 Strength training helps to improve bone density and strengthens your skeletal muscles, it also improves your metabolism which also slows as a result of menopause.
 If you’ve never lifted weights before, consult a professional before undertaking a new routine.

 Testing your hormone levels can be a helpful exercise for anyone approaching menopause, but if you’re someone who lives a high stress life, you feel burnt out, exhausted or have brain fog, your sugar cravings are out of control, or you have trouble falling asleep or staying asleep, it’s particularly important.
-We offer these ability to test your sex hormones, thyroid hormones and adrenal hormones to understand your baseline levels and what might need to be adjusted to make menopause as pleasant as possible.
+We offer the ability to test your sex hormones, thyroid hormones and adrenal hormones to understand your baseline levels and what might need to be adjusted to make menopause as pleasant as possible.
+Click here to learn more about that.

 Phytoestrogens are plant estrogens found in foods that may help balance hormones.
 Phytoestrogens are tricky compounds in that they can both mimic estrogen and act as an estrogen antagonist, which means they behave in the opposite way of the estrogen produced by humans.
 During perimenopause, increasing phytoestrogen intake can counteract the effects of the hormonal imbalances women begin to experience and help to balance hormones naturally.
 Some research suggests phytoestrogens may help reduce hot flashes and bone and cardiovascular health in perimenopausal women.
 While soy is the best known phytoestrogen, the research on soy is a bit conflicting.
 For that reason, I recommend opting for phytoestrogens founds in a variety of whole grains, nuts, seeds and legumes.